anthr76/anthony-rabbito-web/about.md

 Side Projects
 :   Free time is best spent tinkering, learning and tweaking.

     * [Homelabbing](https://www.reddit.com/r/homelab) setting up a proper self-hosted environments instead of depending on SaaS providers where logical.
+I leverage a Kubernetes cluster managed with [GitOps](https://toolkit.fluxcd.io/).
     * [VFIO](https://www.reddit.com/r/VFIO) I'm a gamer, but a full time Linux Desktop user.
 In order to play some of my games I use PCIe GPU passthrough.

 Open Source